 Our editors highlight and offer suggestions on how to fix common ESL mistakes

 Our editors and proofreaders find that they encounter a number of common ESL mistakes.
-Clearly, our editors can’t sit through your classes, but they can certainly help you with your English writing by showing you how to eliminate common ESL mistakes.
-The following are the 10 most common ESL mistakes we’ve encountered in ESL academic writing:
+Clearly, our editors can't sit through your classes with you, but they can certainly help you with your English writing.
+The following are the 10 most common ESL mistakes we've encountered in ESL academic writing:

 1. Misuse of articles

 One of the most common ESL mistakes made in academic writing is the tendency to confuse indefinite and definite articles.
 Indefinite articles (a or an) are used to refer to a noun, the specific identity of which is unknown.
 A is used for words that begin with a consonant sound and an is used for words that begin with a vowel sound.
 There is only one definite article in the English language (the); this means you don’t have to worry about listening for vowel sounds.
 The is used in front of singular or plural nouns and adjectives to refer to something with which both the writer and reader are familiar.
 A duck refers to a single unspecified duck whereas the duck refers to a specific duck.

 Another one of the most common ESL mistakes we see in academic writing is an over-reliance on transitional phrases.
 Often, two logically-related sentences do not need a transitional word to link them.
 For example, "The lumberjacks chopped the tree.
 Consequently, it fell down."
 In this instance, consequently is not needed because readers can figure out for themselves that the tree fell as a consequence of the lumberjacks' chopping.

 3. Watch your adjectives